JoseRoca/AfxNova/docs/File Management /CTextStream Class.md

 # CTextStream Class

 Allows to read and write sequential text files (sometimes referred to as a text stream).

 Works with ASCII and Unicode.

 Works with Windows CRLF files and with Linux LF files.

-**Include file**: CTextStream.inc
+**Include file**: AfxNova/CTextStream.inc

+---

-### Constructors
+## Constructors

-Besides the default constructor, that initializes the COM library and creates an instance of the ITextStream interface, this additional constructor allows to create an instance of the class by passing a pointer to an existing ITextStream interface that becomes attached to the class (therefore, don't release the passed pointer, it will be released by the CTextStream class).
+Besides the default constructor, that initializes the COM library and creates an instance of the **ITextStream** interface, this additional constructor allows to create an instance of the class by passing a pointer to an existing **ITextStream** interface that becomes attached to the class (therefore, don't release the passed pointer, it will be released by the `CTextStream` class).

 ```
 CONSTRUCTOR CTextStream (BYVAL pstm AS Afx_ITextStream PTR)